New Policy Library

 premises means land or buildings.

-senior member of the academic staff means an academic staff appointed at the classification level C or above.
+senior member of staff means an academic staff appointed at the classification level C or above, or a member of professional staff appointed at UoM 10 or above.

 senior officer has the meaning given to it in Part 6 of the Vice-Chancellor Regulation.